-36 FAST Switch
+30 FAST Switch

-Pressing this button will change the tuning step of the [Main Tuning Dial] knob to 100 Hz.
+Pressing this button will increase or decrease the tuning rate of the [MAIN Tuning Dial] knob (#29 above) by a factor of ten, as mentioned in the previous section.
 When this function is activated, the LED inside the button will glow red.

-37 LOCK Switch
+31 LOCK Switch

 This button toggles locking of the main tuning knob, to prevent accidental frequency changes.
-When the button is active, the [Main Tuning Dial] knob can still be turned, but the frequency will not change, and the LED inside the button will glow red.
+When the button is active, the [MAIN Tuning Dial] knob (#29), described previously) can still be turned, but the frequency will not change, and the LED inside the button will glow green.

-38 NAR (Narrow) Switch
+32 NAR (Narrow) Switch

 In the SSB/CW mode, this button is used to set the bandwidth of the DSP IF filters to a user-programmed bandwidth (default values are SSB: 1.8 kHz, CW/ RTTY/PSK: 300 Hz, AM: 6 kHz).
-When [NAR] has been engaged, the [WIDTH] knob will be disabled.
+When [NAR] has been engaged, the [WIDTH] knob (#®), described later) will be disabled.

 In the AM mode, this button is used to toggle the receiver's bandwidth between wide (9 kHz) and narrow (6 kHz).

-In the FM mode on the 28 MHz and 50 MHz bands, this button is used to toggle the FM deviation/band-width between wide (\pm 5.0 kHz Dev./25.0 kHz BW) and narrow (\pm 2.5 kHz Dev./12.5 kHz BW).
+In the FM mode on the 28 MHz and 50 MHz bands, this button is used to toggle the FM deviation/band-width between wide ( $\pm$ 5.0 kHz Dev./25.0 kHz BW) and narrow ( $\pm$ 2.5 kHz Dev./12.5 kHz BW).